• Skip to primary navigation

 • Sea salt: Also minimally processed, and you get a good amount of minerals like potassium, iron, and calcium.

 • Apple cider vinegar (Or regular white vinegar): I’m a huge fan of ACV.
-I can name 19 benefits.
+I can name 19 benefits of apple cider vinegar.
 It’s known to help aid in weight loss, improve digestion and reduce bloating.
 It also has antioxidants, minerals, and amino acids!
 Too good.

 • Garlic powder: Everything just tastes better with garlic.
 It’s especially great for sauces and dips like this that need a finer version of the usual ingredients.
 It offers a good dose of minerals plus vitamin B6 and B1, selenium, manganese, copper, and zinc.